+Chairman and a Director of the Company from 1991 to December of 1995.
+He again became a Director of the Company in 2001, and is a member of the Company's Audit Committee and Compensation Committee (Chair).
-CHARLES R. CARTER, (72), Retired Minister of the Forest Hills Presbyterian Church, High Point, North Carolina, which position he held from 1967 to 1997.
-He has been a Director of the Company since 1982, and is a member of the Company's Compensation Committee and Corporate Governance and Nominating Committee (Chair).

-SUE W. COLE (53), Regional Chief Executive Officer, U.S. Trust Company, N.A. since July 2003.
+- R. WILEY BOURNE, JR., (68), Retired Vice-Chairman and Executive Vice President of Eastman Chemical Company, Kingsport, Tennessee.
+He serves on the board of the East Tennessee State University Foundation and on the Board of Trustees of Tennessee Wesleyan College.
+He has been a Director of the Company since 1997, and is a member of the Company's Corporate Governance and Nominating Committee and Audit Committee (Chair). - CHARLES R. CARTER, (73), Retired Minister of the Forest Hills Presbyterian Church, High Point, North Carolina, which position he held from 1967 to 1997.
+He has been a Director of the Company since 1982, and is a member of the Company's Compensation Committee and Corporate Governance and Nominating Committee (Chair). - SUE W. COLE, (54), Regional Chief Executive Officer, U.S. Trust Company, N.A. since July 2003.
 In July 2003 U.S. Trust Company of North Carolina merged with U.S. Trust Company, N.A.
 Prior to the merger she had been the President, from 1997 to 2003, and President and Chief Executive Officer, from 2001 to 2003, of U.S. Trust Company of North Carolina.
 She joined NC Trust Company (predecessor to U.S. Trust) in 1987.
-She also serves as a member of the Board of Directors of Martin Marietta Materials, Inc. She became a Director in 2001, and is a member of the Company's Compensation Committee.

-J.B.
-DAVIS, (60), President and Chief Executive Officer of Klaussner Furniture Industries, Inc., Asheboro, North Carolina.
+She also serves as a member of the Board of Directors of Martin Marietta Materials, Inc. She became a Director in 2001, and is a member of the Company's Compensation Committee. - J.B.
+DAVIS, (61), President and Chief Executive Officer of Klaussner Furniture Industries, Inc., Asheboro, North Carolina.
 He has been an Executive Officer and Director of Klaussner Furniture Industries, Inc. since February 1970 and was elected as President and Chief Executive Officer in 1981.
-He has been a Director of the Company since 1996, and is a member of the Company's Corporate Governance and Nominating Committee.

-KENNETH G. LANGONE, (69), Investment Banker, President and Chief Executive Officer of Invemed Associates, LLC, an investment banking firm, New York, New York, since 1974.
-He is a Director of ChoicePoint Inc., General Electric Company, The Home Depot, Inc. and YUM!
-Brands, Inc. He has been a Director of the Company since 1969.

-DONALD F. ORR, (61), Chairman of Sweet Pea Capital, Greensboro, North Carolina, an investment capital firm, which was formed in November, 1978.
-He serves on the Advisory Board of the Duke Eye Institute.
+He has been a Director of the Company since 1996. - KENNETH G. LANGONE, (70), Investment Banker, President and Chief Executive Officer of Invemed Associates, LLC, an investment banking firm, New York, New York, since 1974.
+He is a Director of ChoicePoint Inc., The Home Depot, Inc. and YUM!
+Brands, Inc. He has been a Director of the Company since 1969. - DONALD F. ORR, (62), Chairman of Sweet Pea Capital, Greensboro, North Carolina, an investment capital firm, which was formed in November, 1978.
 He has been a Director of the Company since 1988, and served as Chairman of the Board from October 2000 to April 2004.
-He is also a member of the Company's Audit Committee and Compensation Committee (Chair).

-BRIAN R. PARKE, (56), President, Chief Executive Officer and Chairman of the Board of Unifi, Inc., Greensboro, North Carolina.
+He is also a member of the Company's Audit Committee and Corporate Governance and Nominating Committee and has served as the independent "Lead Director" of the Board of Directors since October 2004. - BRIAN R. PARKE, (57), President, Chief Executive Officer and Chairman of the Board of Unifi, Inc., Greensboro, North Carolina.
 He became an employee of the Company in 1984, serving as General Manager of Unifi Textured Yarns Europe (UTYE) in Ireland.
 He served as President of UTYE from October 1997 until January 1999, when he moved to the U.S. and became President and Chief Operating Officer of the Company.
 Since January 2000, he has been the President and Chief Executive Officer of the Company.
-He has been a Director of the Company since 1999, and in April 2004 he was elected Chairman of the Board of Directors.
+He has been a Director of the Company since 1999, and in April 2004, he was elected Chairman of the Board of Directors.